-The audit of financial statements of the Institute of Geology of Sri Lanka for the year ended 31 December 2018 comprising the statement of financial position as at 31 December 2018 and the statement of financial performance, statement of changes in equity and cash flow statement for the year then ended and, notes to the financial statements including a summary of significant accounting policies was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with the provisions in National Audit Act, No. 19 of 2018 and Finance Act No. 38 of 1971.
-My comments and observations which I consider should be reported to Parliament, appear in this report.
+The audit of the financial statements of the Institute of Policy Studies of Sri Lanka for the year ended 31 December 2020 comprising the statement of financial position as at 31 December 2020 and the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with provisions of the National Audit Act No. 19 of 2018 and Finance Act No. 38 of 1971.
+My comments and observations which I consider should be report to Parliament appear in this report.

-In my opinion, the financial statements give a true and fair view of the financial position of the University as at 31 December 2018 and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Public Sector Accounting Standards.
+In my opinion, the accompanying financial statements give a true and fair view of the financial position of the Institute as at 31 December 2020, and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Public Sector Accounting Standards.